The Design, Construction, Operation and Performance of the Belle II Silicon Vertex Detector

 \newcolumntype{F}[1]{>{\hfil$\displaystyle} p{#1} <{$\hfil}} \newcolumntype{L}{>{ \arraybackslash}m{3cm}}

 \textbf{Digitization} is the process of calculating strip signals from energy depositions in the sensor.
 The digitizer gets the information about SVD data acquisition and trigger arrival from the \nc{SVDEventInfo}\ object.
-The latter stores the DAQ mode (6- or 3-sample acquisition), the trigger type and the \gls{triggerbin}: the arrival time of the L1 trigger relative to the APV sampling clock.
+The latter stores the DAQ mode (6- or 3-sample acquisition), the trigger type, and the \gls{triggerbin}.

-We have a very detailed information about energy deposition stored in the \nc{SVDSimHits} collection.
-Starting from there, digitization means four things: \begin{enumerate} \item create charge carrier clouds based on the energy deposition pattern; \item allow charge carriers to drift and diffuse in the electric and magnetic field in sensor bulk; \item calculate the signal that this induces on sensor strips; \item process raw strip signals by taking into account strip noise, charge sharing, and readout electronics. \end{enumerate} The \basf\ implementation of SVD digitization is implemented in the \nc{SVDDigitizer} class.
-Digitization starts with energy deposition profiles in individual \nc{SVDSimHits}.
-Recall that \nc{SVDSimHit} encodes energy deposition along a quasi-linear piece of a particle track through a silicon sensor.
-Notably, it also includes information about the time of MC Particle passage through the sensor.
-The piece of track is divided into several small pieces of $5\, \mu$m, and the energy deposited along each piece is converted into free charge carriers -- electrons and holes -- by dividing the energy deposition by the conversion energy for silicon, $3.65$\,eV.
+The \nc{SVDSimHits} store detailed information about energy deposition used in the digitization four steps: \begin{enumerate} \item create charge carrier clouds based on the energy deposition pattern; \item allow charge carriers to drift and diffuse in the electric and magnetic field in sensor bulk, reaching the collection implants; \item calculate the signal that this induces on the sensor strips through capacitive coupling; \item process the raw strip signals by taking into account strip noise, charge sharing, and readout electronics. \end{enumerate} The \basf\ implementation of SVD digitization is implemented in the \nc{SVDDigitizer} class.
+Digitization starts with energy deposition profiles in individual \nc{SVDSimHits}, encoding energy deposition along a quasi-linear piece of a particle track through a silicon sensor.
+It also includes information about the time of MC Particle passage through the sensor.
+The piece of track is divided into several small pieces of \qty{5}{\um}, and the energy deposited along each piece is converted into free charge carriers -- electrons and holes -- by dividing the energy deposition by the conversion energy for silicon, $3.65$\,eV.
 The number of charge carriers is randomized by the Poisson smearing.
-In the following, these small clouds of electrons and holes will be called \emph{chargelets}.
+In the following, these small clouds of electrons and holes are called \emph{chargelets}.
 A chargelet is characterized by its position within a sensor, the number of carriers it contains, and time of its creation.

 Chargelets drift in the sensor bulk under the combined effect of the electric and magnetic fields (including the Lorentz shift effect).
 Mobilities and velocities of charge carriers are calculated using the formulas in table~\ref{tab:C4_SensorInfo-formulas}.
-We also simulate diffusion by increasing the size of the chargelet cloud proportional to $\sqrt{Dt}$, where $D$ is the diffusion coefficient.
+Diffusion is also simulated by increasing the size of the chargelet cloud proportional to $\sqrt{Dt}$, where $D$ is the diffusion coefficient.